wlieurance/camera-trap/README.md

 ## Other Usage
 Additional functionality is provided by the following scripts once a database is populated:
-1. *filter_detections.py*: This allows a user to filter out a json produced from Microsoft’s CameraTraps API to either only photos with entries in the *animal* table or only photos not in the *animal* table.
+1. [filter_detections.py](filter_detections.py): This allows a user to filter out a json produced from Microsoft’s CameraTraps API to either only photos with entries in the *animal* table or only photos not in the *animal* table.
-2. *pull_random.py*: This script will take a random selection of photos matching certain criteria and copy them to a new directory.
+2. [pull_random.py](pull_random.py): This script will take a random selection of photos matching certain criteria and copy them to a new directory.
 Useful for looking at a random subset of animal identifications.
-3. *sample.py*: This script will pull up either a list of sequences given to it or a random subset of sequences matching certain criteria for a user to see.
+3. [sample.py](sample.py): This script will pull up either a list of sequences given to it or a random subset of sequences matching certain criteria for a user to see.
 It allows the user to draw bounding boxes around animals and provide a numerical rating for them.
 Ratings and boxes are stored in the database in the *condition* and *condition_seqs* tables.
-4. *subset.py*: This script will subset the original database to only photos matching certain criteria.
+4. [subset.py](subset.py): This script will subset the original database to only photos matching certain criteria.
 It is useful for making a subdet database that only has certain object detections or date ranges in it.
+5. [generate_seqs.py](generate_seqs.py): This script will sample animal sequences fitting certain criteria (much like **sample.py**) and export the sampled sequences to a delimited file, to be used with **sample.py**.
+This allows multiple people to view/rate the exact same random sub-sample of available sequences in the database.

 # Contributing
 If you want to add error checking or other features to anything here, please feel free to contact the author.